dgraph-io/dgraph/wiki/content/query-language/index.md

 ```

 This query will return the nodes that have a parent predicate but only if the
-type of the parent node has been previously set to `Parent`.
+type of the parent node has been previously set to `Person`.

 #### Deleting a type